-Katy Perry slams Meghan's wedding dress
+Katy Perry criticises royal wedding dress

 Perry made the remarks while speaking to Entertainment Tonight's Lauren Zima during night one of the American Idol finals.

-In the same interview, she went on to praise the new Duchess for her humanitarian work and social consciousness.
+In the same interview, she went on to praise the new duchess for her humanitarian work and social consciousness.

 "It's amazing what she's doing with all this, her humanitarian efforts," she said.

 "The fact that she's a proud feminist, I love all that.
-I support her as another woman and love her and wish them both well," Perry added.
+I support her as another woman and love her and wish them both well."

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.